Best-in-class LoRaWAN Gateways

 LoRaWAN network planning tools are available to simulate coverage and estimate the number of gateways needed based on the project’s specific requirements.

-What’s difference between carrier-grade and regular LoRaWAN gateways?
+What’s the difference between carrier-grade and regular LoRaWAN gateways?

 Carrier Grade LoRaWAN gateways incorporate robust design features, such as enhanced environmental protections like ruggedized casings, temperature control mechanisms, and ingress protection, ensuring resilience in challenging outdoor conditions.
 They also prioritize superior RF performance through advanced receiver sensitivity and selectivity, optimizing communication range and reliability.